 These previously mentioned structures are important for the hiring process too.
-By creating a diverse and developed team, the organisation earns a diverse pool of role models for new-hires to connect with and learn from.
+By creating a diverse and equitably developed team, the organisation earns a diverse pool of role models for new-hires to connect with and learn from.
 This can increase employee retention while attracting new talent and perspectives.
 Engaging the task force in the hiring process will help reduce the risk of finding someone to fit the role instead of finding the right person for the job.

 Habitual behaviours are tough to break.
 Finding common situations where an intervention can create change without too much resistance is a good starting point.
 One such situation is in meetings.
 Building in unstructured time would allow and encourage colleagues to make small talk.
-This often enhances interpersonal relationships, creating a more cohesive and collaborative team.
+This often enhances interpersonal relationships, creating a more cohesive and collaborative team and promoting more equitable opportunities to share ideas.
 In a company with people of varying fluency, the impact of the fluency gap must be considered.
 Teams that have a mix of native and non-native speakers often see that the native speakers tend to take over meetings.
 This can be frustrating and can lead to a build up of tension.
 This frustration can be further increased when team members struggle to feel understood.
 One solution can be to ask native speakers to choose their words carefully and to be mindful of how much they speak.
 On the other hand, non-native speakers would be encouraged to speak up and ask their colleagues to confirm that they have been understood.

-While some structures can be taken as a template, every approach to D&I must be unique based on the needs of each team and organisation.
+While some structures can be taken as a template, every approach to DEI must be unique based on the needs of each team and organisation.
 These structures will help you stay fluid while you work to demonstrate your commitment to change and growth.
 Patience, perspective and a willingness to both give, and receive, critical feedback will go a long way in further preparing for the challenges that come with changing the status quo.
-If you would like to learn more about diversity and inclusive cultures, or to see how your team can benefit from a change in approach, book a free 30-minute consultation with us at mazi-inc.com!
+If you would like to learn more about diversity, equity and inclusive cultures, or to see how your team can benefit from a change in approach, book a free 30-minute consultation with us at mazi-inc.com!
 If you or your team are facing issues due to a fluency gap, Language Partners can help with one of our 52 different language courses!